DiegoElian02/pruebas_api/README.md

 ## API Endpoints
 The application has a single API endpoint:

-* /predict/: This endpoint accepts GET requests with the following parameters: Pclass, Age, SibSp, Parch, Embarked_C, Embarked_Q, Embarked_S, is_male.
+* /predict/: This endpoint accepts requests with the following parameters: Pclass, Age, SibSp, Parch, Embarked_C, Embarked_Q, Embarked_S, is_male.
 It returns a JSON response with the prediction from the model.

 ## Example
 Here is an example of how to use the /predict/ endpoint: